aws-samples/rancher-on-aws-workshop/content/50-additional-integrations/index.en.md

   - eksctl - A command line tool for working with EKS clusters.
   - Helm 3.8+ - A tool for installing and managing Kubernetes applications.

 If you've followed this workshop all the way through, all of the prerequisite have been met.
-From here, you will only need to use the Cloud9 IDE!
+From here, you will only need to use the AWS Cloud9 IDE!

 ## Step 1: Access the Cloud9 IDE

-Let's start by accessing the Cloud9 IDE.
+Start by accessing the Cloud9 IDE.

 In the menu on the left of this screen click **Open AWS console** to launch the AWS account for this workshop.

 ![workshop-studio-console](/static/images/content/cloud9/access-console.png)

-Access the Cloud9 service by searching for it in the menu bar at the top of the screen:
+Access the AWS Cloud9 service by searching for it in the menu bar at the top of the screen:

 ![aws-console-search](/static/images/content/cloud9/search.png)